MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 search.appverid:
 - SPO160
 - MET150
-description: "Customize the SharePoint Success Site"
+description: "Customize the SharePoint Success Site."
 ---

 # Customize the SharePoint Success Site

 The SharePoint Success Site is a ready to deploy, up-to-date, and customizable SharePoint communication site that helps your organization maximize the adoption of SharePoint.
 The SharePoint Success Site helps end users improve the quality and impact of the sites they build for internal audiences, while helping ensure they follow your organization's site usage guidelines.

-The SharePoint Success Site is pre-populated with web parts and content to guide your viewers through the most up-to-date SharePoint site creation training content.
+The SharePoint Success Site is prepopulated with web parts and content to guide your viewers through the most up-to-date SharePoint site creation training content.
 However, there are several opportunities to customize the experience to better suit your organization's goals and usage policy.
 Learn about what's included in a SharePoint Success Site, and then get started customizing.

 > [!IMPORTANT]
 > You must have Site owner or Site member permissions to the SharePoint Success Site and the M365 learning pathways administrative page in order to make customizations..

 **The SharePoint Success Site consists of three parts:**

-1. **SharePoint communication site** - The site comes [pre-populated with content and web parts](./overview-sss.md#what-comes-with-a-sharepoint-success-site) that can be further customized to fit the needs of your organization.
+1. **SharePoint communication site** - The site comes [prepopulated with content and web parts](./overview-sss.md#what-comes-with-a-sharepoint-success-site) that can be further customized to fit the needs of your organization.

-2. **Microsoft 365 learning pathways** - [M365 learning pathways](/office365/customlearning/#:~:text=Microsoft%20365%20learning%20pathways%20is%20a%20customizable%2C%20on-demand,adoption%20of%20Microsoft%20365%20services%20in%20your%20organization..) is a solution that enables you to leverage existing content produced by Microsoft, as well as the ability to create and enable your own training playlists.
+2. **Microsoft 365 learning pathways** - [Microsoft 365 learning pathways](/office365/customlearning/#:~:text=Microsoft%20365%20learning%20pathways%20is%20a%20customizable%2C%20on-demand,adoption%20of%20Microsoft%20365%20services%20in%20your%20organization..) is a solution that enables you to use existing content produced by Microsoft, and the ability to create and enable your own training playlists.

 3. **Up-to-date SharePoint training content feed** - Content in the SharePoint Success Site is updated by Microsoft as SharePoint evolves and can be customized to align with your organization's site creation policy.